aynp/resume/README.md

 <hr>

-This resume is auto genrated by github actions.
+This resume is auto genrated by GitHub Actions.